 - Optional Garnishes: Cilantro, Lime Wedges, Finely Diced Pineapple

-- Adjust oven racks to upper and lower middle positions.
-Preheat oven to 250 degrees F.
+- Preheat oven: Adjust your oven racks to the upper and lower third positions.
+Then preheat the oven to 250 degrees F.

-- Transfer wings to the oven on the lower-middle rack and bake for 30 minutes.
-After 30 minutes, transfer the wings to the upper-middle rack and increase the temperature to 425 degrees F. Continue to bake for 40-50 minutes, rotating the pan halfway through cooking.
+- Bake TWICE: Place the wings into the oven on the LOWER third rack and bake for 30 minutes.
+Quickly open the oven door and move the chicken wings to the upper third rack.
+Close the door to the oven and increase the temperature to 425-degrees Fahrenheit.
+Continue to bake the wings for 40-50 minutes, rotating the wings halfway through baking.

-- Meanwhile, make the glaze: Add all the ingredients for the sauce to a medium sized sauce pan.
-Season with ½ teaspoon salt and ¼ teaspoon pepper.
-Bring to a boil over medium-high heat, whisking frequently.
-Immediately reduce heat to simmer and cook for 10-12 minutes, or until sauce is slightly thickened.
-Use and immersion blender, or carefully transfer to a stand blender, and puree sauce.
-Taste and adjust for seasoning.
-Set aside until wings are done baking.
+- While wings are baking, make the chicken wing glaze: Add all the ingredients for the sauce to a medium saucepan and season with ½ teaspoon of kosher salt and ¼ teaspoon ground black pepper.
+Place the pan over medium-high heat and bring the glaze to a slow boil while whisking frequently.
+Once slow boiling, immediately reduce the heat to maintain a simmer.
+Simmer the sauce, stirring occasionally, for 10-12 minutes, or until the glaze is thick enough to coat the back of a spoon.
+Remove the glaze from the heat.
+Use an immersion blender to puree the sauce; or carefully transfer the sauce to a high powered blender and puree.
+Taste and adjust the glaze for seasoning.
+Set aside until ready to use.

 *You can substitute ½ cup of pineapple juice if desired for the pineapple.